oluomoniyi/camper-bnb/README.md

 * [nounproject](http://www.nounproject.com) - Starter user logo
 * [nounproject](http://www.fontawesosome.com) - font icons

-## License
+## License (MIT, Apache, etc.)

-Do as you please with it, if you find it useful drop me a message (MIT, Apache, etc.) and please dont forget to star it.
+Do as you please with it, if you find it useful then please drop me a message and/or star it.